-Step 2 upon completion of twelve (12) months' service in Step 1 unless the City Manager disapproves.
+Step 2 upon completion of twelve (12) months' service in Step 1 unless the City Manager, or the City Attorney for positions appointed by the City Attorney, disapproves.

-Step 3 upon completion of twelve (12) months' service in Step 2 unless the City Manager disapproves.
+Step 3 upon completion of twelve (12) months' service in Step 2 unless the City Manager, or the City Attorney for positions appointed by the City Attorney disapproves.

-Step 4 upon completion of twelve (12) months' service in Step 3 unless the City Manager disapproves.
+Step 4 upon completion of twelve (12) months' service in Step 3 unless the City Manager, or the City Attorney for positions appointed by the City Attorney disapproves.

-Step 5 upon completion of twelve (12) months' service in Step 4 unless the City Manager disapproves.
+Step 5 upon completion of twelve (12) months' service in Step 4 unless the City Manager, or by the City Attorney for positions appointed by the City Attorney, disapproves.